[Analysis] Is geothermal energy the climate fix everyone forgot?

 Large-scale geothermal installations are more efficient than the smaller air-source heat pumps often used in households— producing 3.5 units of heat per kilowatt of energy versus 2.7 units according to EGEC data, respectively — thus avoiding stress put on power grids, especially in colder areas.

 Operating costs of district heating are low.
-Although costs vary, the French energy agency (ADEME) found that the lowest levelized cost of geothermal district heating was €15 per megawatt-hour, compared to €30 for gas today.
+Although costs vary, the French energy agency (ADEME) found that the lowest levelised cost of geothermal district heating was €15 per megawatt-hour, compared to €30 for gas today.

 Detailed cost data on district heating is rarely publicly available, but a 2018 study published by the Danish think tank Green Energy Association estimated the cost of geothermal district heating systems to be 31 percent lower than individual water-based heat pumps.

-One reason not to go for large-scale geothermal district heating is that the initial costs are high, but start-up costs can be brought down with public subsidies and as Kumar pointed out large scale installations are vastly more efficient from a planning perspective.
+One reason not to go for large-scale geothermal district heating is that the initial costs are high, but start-up costs can be brought down with public subsidies and as Kumar pointed out: it is in planning and coordinating where larger installations win out on the haphazard installation of individual heat pumps.

 "It is going to take a very long time for individual households to plan, to hire individual teams of people to customise, order and build individual heat pumps," said Kumar.
 "It is much more effective for local authorities to do an entire city, town or block simultaneously," he added.